Families Australia invites you to the 6th Child Aware Conference (CA2019)

 The conference will be interactive to promote sharing of ideas about furthering the national policy agenda and developing new solutions to complex issues affecting children, young people and their families.
-Speakers and authors will frame their presentations in ways that promote policy discussion and analysis, showcase promising and innovative practice, and help to chart directions for future policy relating to children, young people and families.
+Speakers and authors will frame their presentations in ways that promote policy analysis and discussion, showcase promising and innovative practice, and help to chart directions for future policy relating to children, young people and families.

 Building on our history of including innovative formats, CA2019 will feature two new and exciting ways to share information and stimulate discussion:

-Plenary symposium, hypothetical or debate – 60 minutes, three presenters or six debaters addressing Key Theme 2 or 3
+Plenary: symposium, hypothetical or debate – 45 minutes, up to six speakers or debaters addressing Key Theme 2 or 3

-Our Future! videos – ‘One minute pitch’ to showcase the voices of young people.
+Our Future! videos – ‘One minute pitch’ to showcase the voices of young people (coming soon)